NREL/resstock/docs/read_the_docs/source/tutorial/workflow_architecture.rst

      :start-after: <modeler_description>
      :end-before: <

-9. *Other Reporting Measures*
+**Other Reporting Measures**

   Additional reporting measures (e.g., QOIReport) can be optionally applied to the workflow.

-10. ServerDirectoryCleanup
+  They are applied following all standard reporting measures, but before the ServerDirectoryCleanup measure.

+**ServerDirectoryCleanup**

   .. include:: ../../../../measures/ServerDirectoryCleanup/measure.xml
      :start-after: <description>